How to Tie a Bow Tie

 Based on a video by Offshoreorganbuilder.

-This tutorial works through a video from Offshoreorganbuilder that has pulled nearly 6 million views because it actually shows what your hands are doing, not just what the tie should look like.
-Give yourself 10 to 15 minutes the first time.
-By the fourth or fifth attempt it starts to feel like tying a shoe.
+The walkthrough below follows a video from Offshoreorganbuilder that has pulled nearly 6 million views because it actually shows what your hands are doing - not just what the finished bow should look like.
+Each step pairs a still-frame diagram with a plain-English description, so this works as both a video tutorial and a step-by-step bow tie diagram when you have to teach yourself in a hotel room without sound.
+Give yourself 10 to 15 minutes the first attempt.
+By the fourth or fifth try, tying a bow tie starts to feel like tying a shoe.

 Step-by-Step Guide